glenpike/chatterbox/README.md

 The project is written in JavaScript/TypeScript with Node.js for the server and Vanilla TypeScript/JavaScript for the client.

 It uses [Socket IO](https://socket.io/) for server and client to avoid a lot of boilerplate code for handling websocket connections.

 The server uses raw Node libs with TypeScript configuration and wraps up the Socket functionality in a modular structure.

-The client side uses [Parcel](https://parceljs.org/) for zero configuration and fast development with live reloading, etc.  I avoided using React for the UI to keep things simple and lightweight, but for making things more modular and testable, I would probably consider this route.
+The client side uses [Parcel](https://parceljs.org/) for zero configuration and fast development with live reloading, etc.

+I avoided using React for the UI to keep things simple and lightweight, but for making things more modular and testable, I would probably consider this route.
 For a work-in-progress example React project with tests, see [the 'typescript' branch of my 'Volca' project](https://github.com/glenpike/volca/tree/typescript)

+I also avoided using Express to combine and serve the client code, just to keep development lighter and more straightforward.

 ## Features